 The Baseball Game

-It goes to when I was in elementary school in Charlotte, NC.
+It goes back to when I was in elementary school in Charlotte, NC.
 What we did all summer long was play baseball.
 Each neighborhood would have its own team, and I was the captain of our neighborhood team.
 Well, at the end of summer, just before school started, all the teams would gather for a weekend championship match.

 For this grand event, the fathers of the team captains would often buy nice uniforms for the kids.
 But my father was too stingy to do that for my team.
 He also thought playing baseball was a waste of time, which hurt.
 He did not realize that because of my dyslexia, I could not spell, could hardly read, and was a complete failure in school.
 But I could play baseball, and I was a natural leader.